 Responsible Investment Policy

-Polunin Capital believes incorporating ESG considerations into our stock selection process is integral to our commitment to responsible investment.
-The approach, policies and reporting are overseen by the ESG & Stewardship Committee, which is chaired by our CEO, with our Board of Directors taking ultimate responsibility for the integration of these policies into the investment process and portfolio construction.
+Polunin Capital Partners Limited (the “Firm”) believes that ESG considerations are part of the research and due diligence process to protect long term economic value of client holdings, and minimise reputational and stranded asset risks arising from environmental, social, and governance regulation and legislation.
+The approach, policies and reporting are overseen by the ESG & Sanctions Screening Committee, which is chaired by our CEO, with our Board of Directors taking ultimate responsibility for implementing the Responsible Investment Policy at the Firm.

 Our responsible investment policy has been incorporated into our investment process and active ownership practices.
 Key elements of our approach are:

 - Identifying sustainability outcomes;

 Investment activities can lead to positive and negative sustainability outcomes.
 UN Sustainable Development Goals (“SDGs”) help us identify and align sustainability goals with our investment objectives.
 These goals are reflected in internationally recognised frameworks that provide pathways toward a sustainable economy, society and environment.
 These frameworks include, but are not limited to, the UNFCCC Paris Agreement, the UN SDGs, the UN Guiding Principles on Business and Human Rights (“UNGPs”), the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work and the eight core conventions, and the OECD Guidelines for Multinational Enterprises and Guidance on Responsible Business Conduct for Institutional Investors.
 In addition, through engagement with companies, and feedback from clients, we have identified the following 8 sustainability outcome objectives:

 - Start publicly reporting on environmental impact such as greenhouse gas (“GHG”) emissions, water usage, and waste generation;